 Step 3: Start looking for the friends you want to invite.
 There are a few ways you can do this.
 If you have someone specific in mind, use the search bar to type in the name of your friend.
 If you want to browse, you’ll see a long list of all your Facebook friends, right under the search bar.

-Left of the search bar, you’ll see some options for filtering your friends—sorting them by geography, or by groups, or by whatever custom friends lists you’ve generated.
+Left of the search bar, you’ll see some options for filtering your friends by groups you're included in.

 Step 6: Once you’ve selected all the friends you want to invite, click "Send Invites."
 There you go—you've invited your friends to like your Facebook page!